Rowan Music Education

 Library, Blog, Events, Advocacy, Scholarships, Standards

-Our Music Education program is a double major -a Bachelor of Music in Music Education and a Bachelor of Arts in Education- that prepares students to teach music at all levels, from kindergarten to grade 12.
+Our Music Education program is a double major — a Bachelor of Music in Music Education and a Bachelor of Arts in Education — that prepares students to teach music at all levels, from kindergarten to grade 12.
 The program offers two tracks:

 For more information visit: Rowan University Music Education Webpage

 If you have any questions or concerns about your program progress, please reach out to our Music Education contacts below.
-They’re happy to help and encourage students to connect for support!

-The Rowan University Music Education program is committed to supporting the academic success of our students.
 For additional academic support, please visit the Rowan Academic Success Center webpage or the Tutoring Services website.

 We want to hear from you!
 What quick links do you have bookmarked that you use frequently?
 Some examples might include:

 Materials will be added here from our upcoming Professional Development sessions this year.
-This will include a brief description of the speaker's points and any resources they shared with us.
+Check back soon for updates!

 We will try to provide peer tutoring and study group support for classes that are not already assigned tutors.
-While we cannot guarantee that we will be able to provide this resource for every class, we will do our best to accommodate your needs.

 We're collecting advice and stories from our upperclassmen to share with incoming students.
-Your experiences will help others navigate the program and make the most of their time at Rowan.

 Check back soon for some frequently asked questions and answers!